TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/interpreter.rst

 Interactive Mode
 ----------------

-When commands are read from a tty, the interpreter is said to be in *interactive mode*.
+When commands are read kutoka a tty, the interpreter is said to be in *interactive mode*.
 In this mode it prompts for the next command with the *primary prompt*, usually three greater-than signs (``>>>``); for continuation lines it prompts with the *secondary prompt*, by default three dots (``...``).
 The interpreter